MartinPaques/Map2DFusion/README.md

 More sequences can be downloaded at the [NPU DroneMap Dataset](http://zhaoyong.adv-ci.com/npu-dronemap-dataset).
 ## 3. Contact

-If you have any issue compiling/running Map2DFusion or you would like to know anything about the code, please contact the authors:
+If you have any issue compiling/running Map2DFusion for RPI 3 or you would like to know anything about the code, please contact the authors:

-     Yong Zhao -> zd5945@126.com
+     Martin Paques -> martin.paques@estaca.eu